We are now a Rio Dealer. All Sci Angler & Cortland products 30% off in store only

 What brands do you sell?
-TFO, Mystic, Hareline, Wapsi, Fishpond, Chota, Montana Fly Co., Rio, Sci Angler, OPST, Anglers Image, Flymen/Fishskull, Thingamabobber, Croakies, Gamakatsu, Tiemco, Daiichi, Mustad, Partridge, Ahrex, Lightning Strike, etc.
+TFO, Redington, Hareline, Wapsi, Fishpond, Montana Fly Co., Rio, Anglers Image, Flymen/Fishskull, Thingamabobber, Croakies, Gamakatsu, Tiemco, Daiichi, Mustad, Partridge, Ahrex, Kona, Lightning Strike, etc.

 I have some really basic questions, will you laugh at me?
 No!
 I have taught Boy Scouts how to tie flies and fly fish, I have taught disabled veterans how to tie flies and fly fish, I have taught women how to fly cast and fly fish.
 Perhaps the most frequent question I get is what is the difference between the leader and tippet and how do I add tippet to my leader.
 Since I started fly fishing in 1992, I have made just about every mistake possible, so you are in good company.

 Do you take credit cards?
 Yes.
 But if you are a TU Member and pay by cash or check you get a 5% discount except on previously used items.
 Think of it like this, if you pay by cash or check, it's almost like only 2% of your money goes to the riverwalk, schools, roads, etc.

 How do I Get Started in Fly Tying?